yadavlalit7290/Vendor-Performance/README.md

 3. Clone the repo and place all datasets in the `/Dataset` folder
 4. Run `Data_ingesting.ipynb` to create and load the database
 5. Explore analysis in EDA notebooks
-6. Open the Power BI `.pbix` file to explore dashboards
+6. Open the Power BI `.pbix` file to explore dashboard

 ---